shandew/shandew/README.md

-# Human and Computer Interaction Practicum Assignment 1
+## Human and Computer Interaction Practicum Assignment 1

+Making a static website